raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
 Connect three wires to the pins on the PIR.
-Note the labels on the back of the PIR PCB, which indicate the use of each pin:
+Note the labels on the back of the PIR circut board which indicate the use of each pin:

 - The GND needs to be connected to corresponding ground pin on the Raspberry Pi
 - The VCC needs to be connected to a 3V3 pin on the Raspberry Pi